Whether you’re a founder or a team member (I don’t use the word employee), hustling in the startup environment can become quite counter-productive.

-- Camtasia – Quickly record your screen and share with anyone with a screencast.
+- Camtasia – Quickly record your screen and share it with anyone with a screencast.

 - CloudApp– One of the best tools to capture screenshots & GIFs allows you to annotate.

-- Calendly – scheduling appointments and meetings is much easier with this tool.
+- Calendar – scheduling appointments and meetings is much easier with this tool.